whowgames/documentation/API/documentation.md

 Additional Parameters
 =================

 We're adding additional parameters to your launch url.
-Please use them to set the initital game settins.
+Please use them to set the initital game settings.

 | **Name** | **Possible Values** | **Description**                    |